verlok/verlok.github.io/_posts/2020-11-11-capping-image-fidelity-2x-minimize-loading-time.md

 </picture>
 ```

-In this way, from the landscape tablet / computers media query and above, you won't need to add other `source` tags, because we don't need to cap image quality on computers.
+In this way, from the landscape tablet / computers media query and above, you won't need to add other `source` tags, because there's no need to cap image quality on computers.
 So the upmost `source` tag does the trick.

 ## Conclusion

-Capping image quality on super HiDPI devices a relatively new best practice in web design with responsive images, but with the growing number of smartphones spoiling super HiDPI displays, the overall download speed of your website will improve, and so will improve the [LCP](https://web.dev/lcp/) [Web Vital](https://web.dev/vitals/) of your pages.
+Capping image quality on super HiDPI devices a relatively new best practice in web design with responsive images, but with the growing number of smartphones spoiling super HiDPI displays, the overall download speed of your website will improve, and so will the [LCP](https://web.dev/lcp/) [Web Vital](https://web.dev/vitals/) of your pages and your users experience.

-Your users will notice the difference.